 Sidelights.
 When the Thrashers moved to become the new Winnipeg Jets in 2011, it marked the 2nd time in 31 years that Atlanta had lost an NHL team.
 They still have teams in MLB, the NFL and the NBA, plus a new MLS team, a Division I-A college which has been successful in several sports, the annual Southeastern Conference Championships for both football and basketball, and an annual college football bowl game, the Peach Bowl.

 But that doesn't make Atlanta a great sports town.
 All of their major league teams have tended to have trouble filling their buildings.
+Once the novelty wears off, this will happen to Atlanta United as well.

 * Atlanta-Fulton County Stadium.
 Home to the Southern Association's Atlanta Crackers in their last season, 1965; to the Braves from 1966 to 1996; to the NFL Falcons from 1966 to 1991; and to the Atlanta Chiefs of the North American Soccer League (Champions 1968) from 1967 to 1973.
 Known simply as Atlanta Stadium until 1974, it was in what's now the parking lot north of Turner Field.